qavajs/steps-playwright/README.md

     browser: {
         trace: {
             event: ['onFail'], // Events to save trace.
 Possible value onFail or afterScenario
             dir: 'dirToStoreTraces', // Dir to store traces.
-Default is traces/
+Default - traces/
-            attach: true // Define if trace need to be attached to cucumber report.
-Default false }
+            attach: true, // Whether trace need to be attached to cucumber report.
+Default - false
+            screenshots: true, // Whether to capture screenshots during tracing.
+Screenshots are used to build a timeline preview.
+Default - true
+            snapshots: true, // Whether to capture DOM and network activity }
     }
 }